 Skip to main content

-Drinking milk and snacking on fruit and vegetables is a great habit for your child to get into.
-The Scottish Milk and Health Snack Scheme ensures that children who spend two hours or more in a childcare setting registered to the Scheme, including with a regulated childminder, get free milk or a specified non-dairy alternative and a healthy snack every day they attend.
+Drinking milk (or a milk alternative) and snacking on fruit and vegetables is a great habit for your child to get into.
+The Scottish Milk and Health Snack Scheme ensures children spending 2 hours or more in regulated childcare, including with childminders, are eligible for free milk, or milk alternative, and a healthy snack of fruit or vegetables every day they attend.

 What is the Scottish Milk and Health Snack Scheme?